claytonwramsey/www/content/blog/prompt.md

 The model output in the doesn't-matter category falls under two classes to me: the stuff that actually doesn't matter and the stuff that actually does matter.
 I'll start with the things that don't matter.
 When someone comments under a Reddit post with a computer-generated summary of the original text, I honestly believe that everyone in the world would be better off had they not done so.
-Either the article is so vapid that a summary provides all of its value (in which case, it does not merit the engagement of a comment) or it demands a real reading by a real human for comprehension, in which case the summary is pointless.
+Either the article is so vapid that a summary provides all of its value, in which case, it does not merit the engagement of a comment, or it demands a real reading by a real human for comprehension, in which case the summary is pointless.
 In essence, writing such a comment wastes everyone's time.
 This is the case for all of the disposable uses of a model.